Our Future Path! A plan for a better world!

 The first problem will need a multipronged approach.
 We must look for ways to reuse and to recycle more of what we are currently throwing away.
 We must also work to stop making things that we cannot reuse or recycle and work to make more things that we can reuse and recycle.
 We must also work to reduce our waste so there would be less of it to deal with in general.

-The other problems could be handled by a combination of things that would make waste management friendlier towards reusing and recycling everything.
+The other problems could be handled by a combination of things that would make waste management friendlier when it comes to reusing and recycling everything.
 The goal would be to make it more convenient, easier and less expensive.

 Each community needs to have a conveniently located place where anything can be dropped off.
 The personnel at this Reuse and Recycle Center would have the knowledge to determine what can be reused and what can be recycled and would handle things accordingly.
 If an item can be reused, it would be cleaned and fixed as needed, and then sent to where it can be resold.
 If an item can be recycled, it would be sorted and sent to the appropriate recycler.
 If an item cannot be reused or recycled, then it would be sent on to the appropriate dump site.